xubingyue/avocadodb/Documentation/DocuBlocks/Rest/job/JSF_job_cancel.md

 @RESTRETURNCODE{400}
 is returned if no job-id was specified in the request.
-In this case, no x-arango-async-id HTTP header will be returned.
+In this case, no x-avocado-async-id HTTP header will be returned.

 @RESTRETURNCODE{404}
 is returned if the job was not found or already deleted or fetched from the job result list.
-In this case, no x-arango-async-id HTTP header will be returned.
+In this case, no x-avocado-async-id HTTP header will be returned.

 @EXAMPLES

 @EXAMPLE_ARANGOSH_RUN{JSF_job_cancel}
   var url = "/_api/cursor";
-  var headers = {'x-arango-async' : 'store'};
+  var headers = {'x-avocado-async' : 'store'};
   var postData = {"query":
      "FOR i IN 1..10 FOR j IN 1..10 LET x = sleep(1.0) FILTER i == 5 && j == 5 RETURN 42"}